lcmhhhhhh/lcmTestPage/docs/ide-integration.md

 You can also install the extension directly from a marketplace.

-- **For Visual Studio Code:** Install from the [VS Code Marketplace](https://marketplace.visualstudio.com/items?itemName=google.gemini-cli-vscode-ide-companion).
+- **For Visual Studio Code:** Install from the [VS Code Marketplace](https://marketplace.visualstudio.com/items?itemName=volcengine.vecli-vscode-ide-companion).
-- **For VS Code Forks:** To support forks of VS Code, the extension is also published on the [Open VSX Registry](https://open-vsx.org/extension/google/gemini-cli-vscode-ide-companion).
+- **For VS Code Forks:** To support forks of VS Code, the extension is also published on the [Open VSX Registry](https://open-vsx.org/extension/volcengine/vecli-vscode-ide-companion).
 Follow your editor's instructions for installing extensions from this registry.

 > NOTE:
-> The "Gemini CLI Companion" extension may appear towards the bottom of search results.
+> The "VeCLI Companion" extension may appear towards the bottom of search results.
 If you don't see it immediately, try scrolling down or sorting by "Newly Published".
 >
 > After manually installing the extension, you must run `/ide enable` in the CLI to activate the integration.